5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 	1. Creatin a Layout-ID for an Audio Codec from scratch (because a working one doesn't exist yet)
 	2. Modifying an existing Layout-ID (like an additional output for a Laptop dock for example).
 This is what I am going to do during the course of this guide.
-	3. Coompiling a slimmed-down version of AppleALC for the one Layout-ID yo are using.
-In this case, follow [this guide](https://github.com/dreamwhite/ChonkyAppleALC-Build) instead.
+	3. Compiling a slimmed-down version of AppleALC for the one Layout-ID yo are using.
+In this case, follow [this guide](https://github.com/dreamwhite/ChonkyAppleALC-Build).

 ### Source situation: do we really need another guide for this?